fsLeg/sb/README.md

 # SlackBuild format

-A template for writing SlackBuilds to be used with `sb` tool can be sound in **template.SlackBuild** file in the root of the repo.
+A template for writing SlackBuilds to be used with `sb` tool can be found in **template.SlackBuild** file in the root of the repo.
 It should have enough comments for understanding what is expected.
 The more detailed rundown is below.
 Knowledge how to write SlackBuilds for SBo is required.

 All metadata variables must have their values enclosed in quotes.
-No executable code must be present outside of funtions as SlackBuilds are sourced by `sb`.
+No executable code should be present outside of funtions as SlackBuilds are sourced by `sb`.
 Additional variables (like behaviour variables) can be present outside of functions since they aren't an executable code.
+You can unset or re-set variables from `sb` if you need.

 ## Required metadata